 I’m the co-founder of TrowelBlazers, an organisation dedicated to telling the stories of pioneering women in palaeontology, geology and archaeology, and addressing gender disparity in these fields today.
 See trowelblazers.com, or join TeamTB (me, Suzie, Brenna & Becky) and the rest of the TrowelBlazers community on twitter, facebook and tumblr.

 I have made a few TV programmes (Woolly Mammoth: The Autopsy, Dino Autopsy — there’s a theme emerging).
-My latest is Walking Through Time for Channel 4.
-It doesn’t feature any autopsies.
+My latest are Walking Through Time and Britain at Low Tide for Channel 4.
+They don’t feature any autopsies.

 For non-academic talk requests and media enquiries please contact Aoife Rice at United Agents — email email@example.com.
 Otherwise fill out the form below and I’ll get back to you as soon as I can: